DevangML/local_rabbit/packages/client/scripts/README.md

 The script:

-1. Analyzes all TypeScript files in the client codebase
-2. Identifies type errors using the TypeScript Compiler API
-3. Categorizes errors by type and location
+1. Categorizes errors by type and location
-4. Applies intelligent fixes based on error type
+2. Applies intelligent fixes based on error type
-5. Formats fixed files with Prettier
+3. Formats fixed files with Prettier
-6. Provides a detailed summary of fixes applied
+4. Provides a detailed summary of fixes applied

 ## Usage